 In 1999, Andrew Horne obtained a competitive entry Clinical Training Fellowship from the Medical Research Council and used this opportunity to complete a PhD focused principally on the role of the endometrium (womb lining) in reproduction at the Institute of Reproductive and Developmental Biology at Imperial College London.
 Back in Edinburgh, he completed his core clinical training in Obstetrics and Gynaecology between 2002 and 2005.
 During this time he combined his research interest with the development of laparoscopic (key hole surgery) skills as a Clinical Fellow in Gynaecological Endoscopy with the University of Toronto in 2005 until his appointment as a Clinical Lecturer in Edinburgh later that year.
 In 2010, he was appointed as a Senior Clinical Lecturer and Consultant Gynaecologist in Edinburgh.
 He subsequently developed both clinical and research interests in pelvic pain and endometriosis, and established EXPPECT Edinburgh.
 He was awarded a Personal Chair at the University of Edinburgh in 2014.
 He is the current Chair of the Academic Board at the RCOG, Past Chair of the ESHRE Special Interest Group for Endometriosis and Endometrial Disorders, UK ESHRE National Representative, and Medical Advisor for Endometriosis UK and the Pelvic Pain Support Network.
-He is a member of the NICE and ESHRE Endometriosis Guideline Committees, and Deputy Editor-in-chief of Human Reproduction Open.
+He is a member of the NICE and ESHRE Endometriosis Guideline Committees, and Co-Editor in Chief of Reproduction and Fertility.
 Professor Horne became an Associate Fellow of the Faculty of Pain Medicine of the Royal College of Anaesthetists in 2019.

 Dr Stuart A Jack (MD MSc MRCOG)

 Surgical Lead of EXPPECT Endometriosis, Consultant Gynaecologist, NHS Lothian

 Stuart Jack is a graduate of Edinburgh University, training in Aberdeen Royal Infirmary before taking up a Consultant Post in 2007.
 He was a Chief Scientist Office Research Fellow at Aberdeen University where he studied Endometrial Ablation techniques.
 His area of expertise lies in Minimal Access Surgery with a special interest in Endometriosis.
 With his colleagues in Aberdeen he set up the first Scottish BSGE Endometriosis Centre.
 He moved to Edinburgh in 2014, and works to further develop EXPPECT Edinburgh's Endometriosis service.

 Dr Kirsty Munro (MD MRCOG)